-To ensure that your domain transfer goes as smoothly as possible, it is recommended that you read the article below, which covers exact steps and potential pitfalls.
+To ensure that your domain transfer goes as smoothly as possible, it is recommended that you read the article below.

-If you are already familiar with the domain transfer process, go ahead and request a transfer at: Register.HostGator.com
+If you are already familiar with the domain transfer process, go ahead and request a transfer at: register.hostgator.com/?transfer.

 To transfer your domain name registration to HostGator please follow the directions below.
 Registration transfers usually take 5 to 7 days to process.